 Corns and Calluses

-To protect delicate inner tissues, your feet grow thickened layers of skin to guard against repetitive pressure or rubbing.
-Calluses that get too big or hard can damage the tissues underneath and cause painful friction.
+To protect delicate inner tissues, feet grow thickened layers of skin to guard against repetitive pressure or rubbing.
+Poorly fitting shoes or socks generally cause corns and calluses.
+Toes rubbing against each other can too.

 Ingrown toenails may become infected and there may be minor pain when the nail is pressed.
 Fungal infections of the nail can also be painful.
 Abnormally thick, cracked, and yellowing toenails may eventually fall off.